NVIDIA/cudnn-frontend/docs/operations/Normalizations.md

 ```
 where the output array has tensors in order of: `[sum, square_sum]`

-Genstats attributes is a lighweight structure with setters:
+Genstats attributes is a lightweight structure with setters:
 ```
 Genstats_attributes&
 set_name(std::string const&)